 CDP can be a time-consuming disclosure exercise, kicking off just after the new year and ending with the final submission on July 28th 2021.
 But much more than 'disclosure', our experience shows that there is much to be gained from taking a more strategic approach to CDP.
 The annual disclosure and scoring process gives organisations a critical checkpoint to understand where they stand against rapidly rising expectations from investors, regulators and the public.
 It allows the right questions to be asked of the right people internally.
 And it generates the impetus for renewed ambition and action on climate change, water security and forest risk commodities.

-Read on for our 5 Rules for taking a strategic approach to CDP in 2020, focusing on the climate change questionnaire.
+Read on for our 5 Rules for taking a strategic approach to CDP in 2021.

 As you are working through your response, take note of the areas where you are falling short.

 CDP asks organisations to provide detailed information on climate change governance, strategy, and performance.
 The questionnaires have evolved to reflect fast moving expectations from investors.
 For example, in 2018 the questionnaires were overhauled to reflect the recommendations from TCFD.
 This year, further updates have been made.
 Importantly: financial services, construction, real estate and capital goods are now in the spotlight and will need to provide much more detailed information on their climate performance.

 Developing the response to the wide ranging questions in the questionnaire allows you to take stock, on an annual basis, on how external expectations are being met.
 Ask yourself: where are we struggling to provide enough detail?
 Where are the gaps in our response?
 Would our peers have more to say?
 Use the insights you gain from this to map out next steps - at a strategic level - for stepping up your climate strategy (see Rule # 5).